Skip to main content

 The metabolic health of neurons is intimately linked to mitochondrial function, and testosterone recalibration exerts a notable influence here.
 Mitochondria, the cellular powerhouses, generate adenosine triphosphate (ATP) essential for neuronal activity.
 Testosterone supplementation has been shown to ameliorate age-related brain mitochondrial dysfunction, enhancing mitochondrial membrane potential and antioxidant enzyme activity.

 This improvement involves promoting mitochondrial biogenesis, the creation of new mitochondria, through the upregulation of key transcriptional regulators such as PGC-1α, NRF-1, and TFAM.
 Optimized mitochondrial function supports robust neuronal energy production, reduces oxidative stress, and contributes to overall neuronal resilience.
-These cellular-level enhancements underpin the improvements in and mental vitality observed with effective hormonal optimization.
+These cellular-level enhancements underpin the improvements in cognitive function and mental vitality observed with effective hormonal optimization.

 Molecular Mechanisms of Testosterone’s Neurochemical Impact